Josh Gibson: Statistics

 The true statistical achievements of Negro league players may be impossible to know as the Negro leagues did not compile complete statistics or game summaries.
+In late May 2024, Negro league statistics were integrated into MLB statistics, and Gibson is now at the top of the leaderboard in many categories.

 Based on the research of historical accounts performed for the Special Committee on the Negro Leagues, Gibson hit 224 homers in 2,375 at-bats against top black teams, two in 56 at-bats against white major-league pitchers, and 44 in 450 at-bats in the Mexican League.
 John Holway lists Gibson with the same home run totals and a .351 career average, plus 21-for-56 against white major-league pitchers.
-According to Holway, Gibson ranks third all-time in the Negro leagues in average among players with 2,000+ at-bats (trailing Jud Wilson by three points and John Beckwith by one).
-Holway lists him as being second to Mule Suttles in homers, though the all-time leader in HR/AB by a considerable margin — with a homer every 10.6 at-bats to one every 13.6 for runner-up Suttles.
+According to Holway, Gibson ranks third all-time in the Negro leagues in average among players with at least 2,000 at-bats (trailing Jud Wilson by three points and John Beckwith by one).
+Holway lists him as being second to Mule Suttles in homers, though the all-time leader in AB/HR by a considerable margin — with a homer every 10.6 at-bats to one every 13.6 for runner-up Suttles.

-Recent investigations into Negro league statistics, using box scores from newspapers from across the United States, have led to the estimate that, although as many as two-thirds of Negro league team games were played against inferior competition (as traveling exhibition games), Gibson still hit between 150 and 200 home runs in official Negro league games.
-Though this number appears very conservative next to the claims of "almost 800" to 1,000 home runs, this research also credits Gibson with a rate of one home run every 15.9 at-bats, which compares favorably with the rates of the top nine home run hitters in Major League history.
-The commonly cited home run totals in excess of 800 are not indicative of his career total in "official" games because the Negro league season was significantly shorter than the Major League season; typically consisting of fewer than 60 games per year.
-The additional home runs cited were most likely accomplished in "unofficial" games against local and non-Negro league competition of varying strengths, including the oft-cited "barnstorming" competitions.
+Recent investigations into Negro league statistics, using box scores from newspapers, have led to the estimate that, although as many as two-thirds of Negro league team games were played against inferior competition (as traveling exhibition games), Gibson still hit between 150 and 200 home runs in official Negro league games.
+Though this number appears very conservative next to the claims of "almost 800" home runs.
+This research also credits Gibson with a rate of one home run every 15.9 at-bats, which compares favorably with the rates of the top nine home run hitters in Major League history.
+The commonly cited home run totals in excess of 800 are not indicative of his career total in "official" games because the Negro league season was much shorter than the Major League season, typically consisting of fewer than 60 games per year.
+The additional home runs cited were most likely accomplished in "unofficial" games against local and non-Negro league competition of varying strengths, including barnstorming competitions.

 In nine of his seasons played in the Negro Leagues, he was selected to the East–West All-Star Game twelve times, which included double duty appearances in 1939 (playing at Comiskey Park and Yankee Stadium), 1942 (Yankee Stadium and Griffith Stadium), and 1946 (Griffith and Comiskey).